Berlin Computing & Computer Science School Trips

 - 1 in 10 free place ratio

-Price shown is based on 40 paying passengers departing from a London airport in Nov 2018 and is subject to availability.
+Price shown is based on 35 paying passengers from selected departure points in February 2022 and is subject to availability.

 - Pre-booked meals at great group prices